Overall project value is of 20,944,318.75€ of which 18,732,468.25€ is direct EU contribution.

 - The creation of a fictional profile of a “persona” with deafblindness to reflect the reality of the needs of many older persons with deafblindness, which is used as an example to ensure the digital solutions and platform is inclusive of the deafblind community

-- The publication of internal reports highlighting accessibility issues and recommendations for SHAPES consortium on how to make information and events accessible for all
+- Publication of internal reports highlighting accessibility issues and recommendations for SHAPES consortium on how to make information, communication tools, promotion materials and events accessible for all

 - Continuos assessment on SHAPES resources and all promotional materials such as website, newsletter, workshop, videos, flyers, etc.